 Teaching the alphabet to preschoolers doesn’t have to be intimidating.
 Just use these simple tricks and have fun in the process!

-Each one of the activities featured below will help you introduce or reinforce the alphabet and letter sounds.
-You’ll have so much fun doing it!
+Each one of the alphabet activities featured below will help you introduce or reinforce the alphabet and letter sounds.
+You and your preschoolers will have so much fun with these ideas!

 Teaching the Alphabet